-Well, the abandoned island is easy to reach by guided tours from Nagasaki port.
-As a tourist you are, however, confined to no more than a few hundred meters of fenced walkways, which were built when the island was opened for tourism in 2009.
+The abandoned island is in easy reach from Nagasaki port by guided tours.
+As a tourist you are, however, restricted to no more than a few hundred yards of fenced walkways, built when the island reopened for tourism in 2009.

-A full reopening would require a substantial investment in restoration and safety, so it is rather unlikely.
-As Gunkanjima has not been maintained for several decades, its structures are prone to collapse anytime.
-In order to prevent further damage, some areas were reinforced with concrete already.
+A full reopening is rather unlikely as it would require a substantial investment in restoration and safety.
+Battleship Island has not been maintained for several decades, so its structures are prone to collapse anytime.
+Some areas, in order to prevent further damage, had already been reinforced with concrete.

 With its street view technology, Google provides extensive coverage of the place.
-It lets you peek into the buildings, even showing remains of the island’s former residents such as tube TVs or discarded soda bottles.
+It lets you peep into the buildings, bringing remains of the island’s former residents such as old-school tube TVs or discarded soda bottles to light.